An Idea Is Born

-From there Bayo Fodeke, Brooklynn Moor, and Grayson Hicks built a React app based on mockups done by Justin Rent that also connects to Firebase and displays components based upon the data it's received.
+From there Bayo Fodeke, Brooklynn Moore, and Grayson Hicks built a React app based on mockups done by Justin Rent that also connects to Firebase and displays components based upon the data it's received.

 One of the mockups for our decoupled React signage.

 We use a computer on the display to render this React app as a web app in a full screen display.
 As Firebase is real-time, this allows us to change the digital display as events are happening in the game.